Kiddynomics: An Economics Curriculum for Young Learners, Lessons for Grades Pre-K-K

 (Book by Michael B. Kaplan / ISBN: 978-0-8037-3408-1)

-Students learn what goods and services are.
-They listen to the story Dr. Seuss’s ABC: An Amazing Alphabet Book!
-They listen to the story again and identify letters and goods and services from the book that begin with those letters.
+In this lesson, students learn what goods and services are.
+They listen to the story Nizzy and Cooper’s ABC Adventure.
+Students categorize goods and services labeled on alphabet cards.
 They learn a song about goods and services, identify goods and services they use, and identify the first letter of their first or last names and draw a good or a service that starts with that letter.
 The extension activities provide opportunities for role-play and counting.

 Subjects and concepts covered in this lesson include economics, goods/services and personal finance.